FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `parallel` run the task in parallel with other tasks.
 See [parallel tasks](#parallel-tasks).

-`timeout` sets the timeout for the halfpipe deployment.
+`timeout` sets the timeout for task.
 If a command does not finish within this timeframe the task will fail.

 `retries` the number of times the task will be retried if it fails.